zopefoundation/zc.async/src/zc/async/README.txt

 has already happened.
 Subsequent sections discuss configuring zc.async with and without Zope 3.

-So, let's assume we have a queue installed into a ZODB, with hidden dispatchers, reactors and agents all waiting to fulfill jobs placed into the queue.
+So, let's assume we have a queue with dispatchers, reactors and agents all waiting to fulfill jobs placed into the queue.
 We start with a connection object, ``conn``, and some convenience functions introduced along the way that help us simulate time passing and work being done [#usageSetUp]_.

 -------------------
 Obtaining the queue